digital-clinical-safety-alliance/digital-clinical-safety-platform/mkdocs/templates/DCB0129/docs/clinical-safety-management-plan.md

 ### Hazard Identification

 The {{ clinical_safety_team_name }} will conduct hazard identification workshops to identify potential hazards associated with the deployment and use of our Healthcare IT system.
-The [Clinical Safety Officer](#clinical-safety-officer) will be responsible for facilitating such workshops and ensuring attendance from the {{ clinical_safety_team_name }}.
+The TODO LINK TO CLINICAL SAFETY OFFICER CREDITS PAGE will be responsible for facilitating such workshops and ensuring attendance from the {{ clinical_safety_team_name }}.
 Typically, representatives from the following domains will be required:

 - Technical testing team